syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/Windows-Forms.md

    {% endhighlight %}

-4. Add a new button in Form1.Designer.cs to convert Html to Pdf document as follows.
+4. Add a new button in Form1.Designer.cs to convert HTML to PDF document as follows.

    {% highlight c# tabtitle="C#" %}